 e.
 The annual cROP Self-Assessment discussed in IMC 2522 “Construction Reactor Oversight Process Self-Assessment Program” directly addresses the need to consider OpE in reviewing IMCs or IPs for adequate scope, focus, and guidance.

+07.03 Annual Assessment Activities.
 Regional offices are directed to consider OpE as part of the end-of-cycle assessments discussed in IMC 0305, “Operating Reactor Assessment Program,” and in IMC 2505, “Periodic Assessment of Construction Inspection Program Results.”

 During these reviews, regionwide OpE and emerging trends should be evaluated to determine whether any general areas of concern might be identified.
 If specific information is necessary, Regional offices should consider requesting assistance from IOEB.

 b.
-The Region should use relevant OpE, current OpESSs, and emerging trends to inform inspection planning and the selection of focused inspection .
+The Region should use relevant OpE, current OpESSs, and emerging trends to inform inspection planning and the selection of focused inspection activities.

 c.
-Any areas of concern should be communicated to IOEB through the Regional OpE coordinators.
+Any areas of concern associated with OpE should be communicated to IOEB through the Regional OpE coordinators, the IOEB Branch Chief, or any IOEB staff member.

 2523-08 REFERENCES